 Owner: The lich Galogarda (deceased)

-Whether shadow constitutes a flame, whether a Platonic Flame has been created for it, and whether a Platonic Flame should be created has been a source of… lively debate amongst academics.
-The main parties are wizards, metaphysicians, and regular physicists for centuries.
-The wizards insist that it is a flame but that the Platonic Flame has yet to come into being, the metaphysicians tend towards “no” on the flame question but believe under no circumstances should a metaphysical object be created.
+Whether shadow constitutes a flame, whether a Platonic Flame has been created for it, and whether a Platonic Flame should be created has been a source of lively (and occasionally deadly) debate amongst academics.
+The main parties are wizards, metaphysicians, and regular physicists.
+The wizards insist that shadow is a type of fire, and someone has already made a Platonic Flame which allows all shadow related spells to work.
+The metaphysicians tend towards “no” on the flame question and believe that there is no Platonic Flame, and that under no circumstances should anyone even attempt creating one.
 Physicists continue to insist that shadows are merely an absence of light, to the derision of all other parties.